Duke University Health System Job Description

 Required Qualifications at this Level

-Bachelor of Science in Nursing or Bachelor of Science in related medical field required.
+Bachelor of Science in Nursing required.

-For Nurses, one year of experience in infection prevention preferred OR coursework (i.e. NC SPICE or APIC ICE 101) in infection prevention preferred.
+One year of experience in infection prevention preferred OR coursework (i.e. NC SPICE or APIC ICE 101) in infection prevention preferred.

 |Degrees, Licensure, and/or Certification:||